 Revised: 7/03

-The board, recognizing alternatives to education outside the formal public school system, authorizes providing a Home School Assistance Program.
-This program will assist students receiving competent private instruction by providing licensed teachers in a home school assistance program to assist the parent, guardian, or legal custodian in the education of the student.
+This program will assist students receiving competent private instruction by providing licensed teachers in a home school assistance program to assist the parent/guardian or legal custodian in the education of the student.

 It is the responsibility of the superintendent [or designee] to develop administrative regulations regarding this policy.